Resources

 12. Other causes : When injuries occur in persons with severe medical disorders like diabetes, the causes of Paralysis might also worsen.
 For instance, diabetic nerve damage can result in decreased range of motion in several body parts, especially the feet.
 As a result, walking becomes more difficult, and other major health problems, like cardiovascular crises, arise.

-How to diagnose Paralysis?
+How To Diagnose Paralysis?

 Any diagnosis is insufficient without identifying the underlying cause of this illness.
 The loss of muscle movement is a major indication of Paralysis, making the diagnosis quite simple.
 Therefore, whether a patient experiences a stroke or spinal cord injury, doctors can diagnose Paralysis.